• home

 Location : Tallinn

-Today is free to do as you wish, but an exploration of the Old Town is recommended.
-Located here is the last remaining gothic town hall in northern Europe, Old Thomas; the Raapteek, which has housed a pharmacy since the 15th century; and St Olaf Church, a major landmark of Tallinn.
-You can head towards Upper Tallinn, home to the noble families, to see amazing views of Lower Tallinn and the medieval spires of the town walls.
-The 13th-century Toompea Castle, where the Estonian Parliament sits, and the 19th-century orthodox Alexander Nevsky Cathedral are some of the main attractions of Upper Tallinn.
-Alternatively, you could head to Pirita to chill out at Tallinn's most popular beach, or visit Kadriorg Palace, a palace built by czar Peter the Great for his second wife Catherine I. Make sure you spend some time in the beautiful gardens surrounding the palace.
-Or perhaps head to the Kalamaja district, with it's well-preserved streets lined with colourful wooden houses.
+Today is free to do as you wish, but an exploration of the Old Town is recommended – home to the last remaining gothic town hall in northern Europe, Old Thomas as well as the Raapteek, which has housed a pharmacy since the 15th century.
+You can also see St Olaf Church.
+Maybe head to Upper Tallinn, home to the noble families, to see amazing views of Lower Tallinn and the medieval spires of the town walls.
+The 13th-century Toompea Castle, where the Estonian Parliament sits, and the 19th-century orthodox Alexander Nevsky Cathedral are some of the main attractions.
+Alternatively, head to Pirita to chill out at Tallinn's most popular beach, or visit Kadriorg Palace – a palace built by czar Peter the Great for his second wife Catherine I.

 Day :4

-Depart by bus after breakfast, cross the border and arrive in the Latvian capital of Riga in the early evening.
-The 4-hour journey is a good chance to take a nap or relax with a podcast.
+Depart by bus after breakfast, cross the border and arrive in the Latvian capital of Riga in the afternoon.
 Riga is renowned for its welcoming locals and a fascinating art nouveau heritage.
 Tonight, perhaps grab a drink at one of the many bars in the Old Town after you’ve settled into your lodgings.

 Day :5

-Travel by public transport to Sigulda, a pretty town with medieval history that backs onto Gauja National Park.
-Take the cablecar across the river to Turaida Castle, which began construction in 1214 and is made from striking red bricks.
-Take a guided tour and then explore the castle grounds which feature sculptures set in evergreen woodland.
+Travel by public transport to Sigulda – a pretty town with medieval history that backs onto Gauja National Park.
+Take the cable car across the river to Turaida Castle, which began construction in 1214 and is made from striking red bricks.
+Take a guided tour, then explore the castle grounds which feature sculptures set in evergreen woodland.
 Take a hike along the winding Gauja River with your leader, taking in the clear air and thick Latvian forest.
-Return to Riga in the evening and spend it as you please.
+Return to Riga for a free evening.

 Day :6